1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/begin-transaction.md

-# The scheme of working with transactions is broken
+# There is no Try-Exception block after the start of the transaction

 There should be no executable code between begin transaction and try, the try operator was not found after calling begin transaction